 He bent down to give her a kiss, “Don’t worry, everything will be okay.
 When the pick-up is nice and warm, I’ll be up to get you.”

 He ran down the stairs and went into the kitchen to pour himself a cup of coffee, thinking, hoping the roads weren’t as bad as they looked.
-He turned towards the window, and saw larger snowflakes were falling.
+He turned towards the window and saw larger snowflakes falling.
 I’ll never be able to drive in this stuff without getting stuck.
 Something else caught his eyes, and his eyes widened in disbelief.

 He went to tell Martha the good news.
-When both of them entered the kitchen, the ladies were putting away casseroles in the refrigerator until it was completely full.
-They smiled, brushing away the thanks as they helped Martha on with her coat.
+When both entered the kitchen, the ladies were putting away casseroles in the refrigerator until it was completely full.
+They smiled, brushing away the thanks as they helped Martha with her coat.
 They escorted her and Emil out to the truck, wishing them a healthy baby.

 Emma hugged Martha saying, " Everything is being taken care of, so don't worry!"

-Off they went, a plow truck in front of Emil’s truck, plowing the way while another was following behind in case they needed a push.
-The pains were excruciating and Martha prayed all the way to the hospital.
+Off they went, a plow truck in front of Emil’s truck, plowing the way while another was following behind in case, they needed a push.
+The pains were excruciating, and Martha prayed all the way to the hospital.
 Reaching the emergency entrance, the three men helped Martha into the hospital where the nurses whisked her away to the delivery room.
 Emil went over to the desk to make out the proper papers, then he waited impatiently for the good news.
 Dave and Hank took a seat and waited with him.
 He paced back and forth worrying and at 12:05 PM, their baby was born.
 Here was something to be thankful for on Thanksgiving.
 When it was alright to go in to see his wife and baby boy, Dave and Hank stood to pat him on the back.
 He walked into the room and saw his baby boy lying next to Martha.
 The name they picked for a boy was Ordean Emil, weighing in at 7 lbs.
 10 oz.
-He had sandy, blond hair, a chubby little face, and Emil counted the fingers and toes, just to be sure.
+He had sandy, blond hair, and a chubby little face, and Emil counted the fingers and toes, just to be sure.

 Walking into the waiting room, Hank and Dave jumped up to meet him.
 “I have a baby boy!
 His name is Ordean Emil, weighing in at 7 lbs.
 10 oz.
 Spread the news, fellows, I’m a happy man.”